How to encourage kids to play independently

 Once you start building a habit of preparing simple invitations to play for your kids, setting up activities will become a lot easier, so you’ll spend less time looking for ideas and more time being present with your kids.

-If you are looking for activities to try with your kids, check out this set of activity cards that will make it easy for you to set up engaging invitations to play in less than 10 minutes.
+Want quick & easy ideas to try with your kids?
+This set of activity cards that will make it easy for you to set up engaging invitations to play in less than 10 minutes.

-6. Invite the kids to play beside you
+6. Invite the kids to play next to you

 7. Create an inviting play space